Tickets are not available for sale any more for this event!

-It’s a full days walking in an area of outstanding natural beauty in the upper Towy valley of NE Carmarthenshire.
-Height gain is 445m and distance is 7.5 miles.
+Enjoy a full day walking in an area of outstanding natural beauty in the upper Towy valley of NE Carmarthenshire!

 We now head across high moorland with wonderful views looking out for a striking standing stone and stone cairn called Garn Fair initially tucked away from view.
 We drop down to a minor road for a mile which eventually rejoins the Llandovery-Rhandirmwyn Road.